Wildsong/arcgis_tools/Update_web_maps/README.md

 * layer_roads.json

 I can edit these files by hand.
-Then I feed them back into the template map using "map_repair"!
+Then you should feed them back into the template map using "map_repair"!

-### map_repair.py
+That way I don't extract the wrong layers next time I run an extract.

-Writes JSON layer files into the mapfiles.
+### map_repair.py (working for now!!)

-The mapfiles are the ones in a list of apps.
+Writes JSON layer files (both operational and basemap layers) into the mapfiles.
-Also it will repair the template (see extract_layer.py).
+Finds the list of layers by querying the Portal.

 ### old_map_repair.py

 Clumsy version that will find all the maps using the old services or whatever, and replace it with the new.
-### find_map_layers.py
+### find_map_layers.py (deprecated)

 This will look for all the maps in Portal and list them.
 You can set various queries and filters.